Skip to content

 • Talk to your doctor about options for a referral

-• Use a directory to discover and learn about available therapists
+• Use an online therapist directory to discover and learn about available therapists

 • Visit community centers, libraries, mental health non-profits, or clinics as many of these places have bulletin boards with business cards and informational brochures